-The 2 nd Best Business Job of 2018 v/s the Sexiest job of the 21st century
+The second Best Business Job of 2018 v/s the Sexiest job of the 21st century.

 Actuarial Science and Data Science are two booming ‘Sciences’ which convert data to dollars.
-Actuary is a financial manager who uses statistical techniques to assess, manage and mitigate the risks involved in financial investments, insurance policies and other risky ventures.
+Actuary is a financial manager who uses statistical techniques to assess, manage and mitigate the risks (What is a risk- an actuarial definitions) involved in financial investments, insurance policies and other risky ventures.
 Data Scientists take huge amounts of structured and unstructured data points and use their skills in mathematics, statistics and programming to clean, massage and organize them.